OpenDDS/OpenDDS/docs/devguide/building/index.rst

 Feature Name: ``built_in_topics``

 You can reduce the footprint of the core DDS library by up to 30% by disabling Built-in Topic Support.
-See :ref:`bit` for a description of Built-In Topics.
+See :ref:`bit` for a description of built-in topics.

 .. _building--disabling-the-building-of-compliance-profile-features: